 My first book, Philosophy for Life and Other Dangerous Situations, explored how people are rediscovering ancient Greek and Roman philosophies and how Greek philosophy (partiularly Stoicism) inspired Cognitive Behavioural Therapy (CBT).
 It’s since been published in 19 countries and was a Times book of the year.
+My second book, The Art of Losing Control, explored how people find ecstatic experiences in modern western culture.
+It was published in the UK in May 2017, and in the US in September 2017, and has also been published in Holland, Spain, Russia and Italy.

 My research on well-being, resilience and practical philosophy has been funded by the Arts and Humanities Research Council.
 I’m also involved in the Modern Stoicism and Stoic Week project , which has received press coverage everywhere from Newsweek to the New York Times, and has helped to instigate the revival of Stoic philosophy in modern culture.